Buffalo Sabres Promising Prospect Pipeline

 The soon-to-be 20-year-old forward from Richmond Hill, Ontario is the Sabres’ next prime candidate to make the roster.
 At 6-foot-2 and over 190 pounds, the 2016 third-round pick has good size.
 He’s a former center who switched to wing, so he has positional flexibility.
 While he was a star in youth hockey, his junior career really blossomed a couple years ago after he underwent shoulder surgery.
 He took that opportunity to develop his lower body, doing effective strength and acceleration work.
 Since then, his speed has been markedly above average and noticeable on every shift.

 Last season Pu notched 35 goals and 51 assists for 86 points in 63 games.
 The same London Knights team that featured current Toronto Maple Leafs’ talent Mitch Marner and Arizona Coyotes’ young gun, Matthew Tkachuk in 2015-16.
 Midway through this season, Pu was traded to the Kingston Frontenacs.
-Despite adjusting to a new team, playing without Marner and Tkachuk, and routinely being asked to kill penalties, he still managed 79 points in 62 games.
+Despite adjusting to a new team and routinely being asked to kill penalties, he still managed 79 points in 62 games.

 The Sabres are about to finish very close to last in goal scoring and first in negative goal differential.
 For a team yearning for speed and goal-scoring, particularly from the wing, Pu is tailor-made.
 Botterill and the Sabres front office know it; he was the last junior player in camp before this season started.
 The faithful fans of the blue and gold should be heard shouting “Puuuuuuuuu” in 2018.